Molunerfinn/vue-koa-demo/README.md

 Also you need to install MySQL & create a database named `todolist`,and execute 2 sql files `list.sql` & `user.sql`.Their are in `sql/`

-After that, You need to change the password for mysql user. -> `server/config/db.js`

 After that, create a `.env` file and set the database username & password:

 ```env